psxdev/KallistiOS/utils/pvrtex/readme_unformatted.txt

 Future Ideas

 	* Code clean up

 	* Add Yliluoma dithering

 	* Improve error checking

 	* It might be possible to improve VQ quality by compressing 4/5/6 bit color instead of 8 bit (so the compressor won't waste codebook space on colors that are too similar to distinguish at given bit depth)

 	* Speed up compression by not processing alpha for opaque textures

 	* Add ability to generate a single palette to be shared for multiple textures

-	* Allow specifying palette format

-	* Allow specifiying custom external palette for texture

 	* Add ability to generate animated VQ textures with shared codebook for all frames

 	* Auto generate output name (e.g. -i image.png -o $.dt will output image.dt)

 	* Add wildcard input files (e.g. -i *.png)

 	* Add VQ index dithering

 	* Add KIMG output support

-	* Allow texture formats (PVR/TEX/DT/KMG) to be used as input formats, to transcode or recompress textures

 	* Add per-axis edge sampling control

 	* Rework code so that this can be used as a library

 	* Allow sizing to arbitary size (i.e. --resize 256x256)

 	* Add a filter to try to hide the palettized compressed mipmap bug

 --------------------------------------------------------------------------